MrCerealGuy/LuaJIT-2.1.0-beta3-GC64/README.md

 by Andreas Zahnleiter <a.zahnleiter@gmx.de>

-This version of LuaJIT is a experimental build with enabled GC64 to prevent OOM errors in Stonecraft.
+This version of LuaJIT is an experimental build with enabled GC64 to prevent OOM errors in Stonecraft.

 See issue:
 https://github.com/minetest/minetest/issues/2988#issuecomment-285090239